cncf/tag-runtime/wgs/wasm/deliverables/wasm-oci-artifact/index.md

 ## Implementations
 No current implementations but the following projects have interest:

-- runwasi/containerd
+- containerd/runwasi
-- warg
+- Warg
-- spin
+- Spin
-- wasm-cloud
+- wasmCloud

+Open a PR to add your project!

 ## Prior Discussions